MattCowgill/readweo/README.md

 ‘experimental’ phase.
 I do not plan to submit this to CRAN and I offer no guarantees that it will continue to work.**

-`{readweo}` provides convenience functions to download, import and tidy data from the IMF’s World Economic Outlook.
+`{readweo}` helps you download, import and tidy data from the IMF’s World Economic Outlook.

 ## Installation